Optician: Equipment

-Manual Lensmeter
+Manual lensometer

-Technically identified by the generic term manual lensmeter, opticians may often refer to this piece of equipment as a lensometer, focimeter, or vertometer.
-The modern lensmeter was invented in 1922 by Edgar Derry Tillyer of American Optical to determine "whether lenses have the refraction and power prescribed."
+Technically identified by the generic term manual lensometer, opticians may often refer to this piece of equipment as a lensometer, focimeter, or vertometer.
+The modern lensometer was invented in 1922 by Edgar Derry Tillyer of American Optical to determine "whether lenses have the refraction and power prescribed."
 Proper use of the lensometer by a dispensing optician or a lab optician includes verifying back or front vertex power, orientating uncut lenses for finishing and glazing, and confirming the mounting of lenses into the frame.
-Manual lensmeters can also be outfitted with an attachment to read the back vertex power of a contact lens for modification and verification purposes.
+Manual lensometers can also be outfitted with an attachment to read the back vertex power of a contact lens for modification and verification purposes.

-The optician uses the refracted, or bent light, displayed within a lensmeter to interpret the sphere, cylinder, and add powers (if prescribed), axis orientation, prismatic effect, and locate the major reference point of the lens.
+The optician uses the refracted, or bent light, displayed within a lensometer to interpret the sphere, cylinder, and add powers (if prescribed), axis orientation, prismatic effect, and locate the major reference point of the lens.
 Correct interpretation of these readings is critical to the performance of the eyewear and user satisfaction.

-Automated Lensmeter
+Automated lensometer

-An automated lensmeter uses the reflected wavelength of green light off of the lens surface along every lens meridian in order to determine all of the data points that the optician interprets with the manual lensometer.
-The benefits of an automated lensmeter are increased speed, adjustments for variables in the index of refraction in the lens material, the ability to measure UV and light transmittance, and a decrease in training time while on the job.
-The drawbacks of automated lensmeters in comparison to manual lensmeters are greater difficulty identifying higher prismatic errors, aberrations, and surfacing power errors (optic waves), and the necessity of the optician not to tip the lens to avoid an erroneous result.
+An automated lensometer uses the reflected wavelength of green light off of the lens surface along every lens meridian in order to determine all of the data points that the optician interprets with the manual lensometer.
+The benefits of an automated lensometer are increased speed, adjustments for variables in the index of refraction in the lens material, the ability to measure UV and light transmittance, and a decrease in training time while on the job.
+The drawbacks of automated lensometers in comparison to manual lensometers are greater difficulty identifying higher prismatic errors, aberrations, and surfacing power errors (optic waves), and the necessity of the optician not to tip the lens to avoid an erroneous result.

-Corneal Reflex Pupilometer
+Corneal reflex pupilometer

 A corneal reflex pupilometer is a digital device used to measure Interpupillary Distance (IPD), otherwise known as Pupillary Distance (PD).
 The measurement is used to align the Major Reference Point (MRP) of the lenses along the visual axis to reduce unwanted prismatic effect, eyestrain, and lens aberrations.

-A PD can be taken Binocularly (from the corneal reflex of one pupil to the corneal reflex of the other) or Monocularly (from the center of the spectacle bridge to the center of the corneal reflex of each eye independently with the non-measured eye being occluded).
-By providing a rest point on the bridge similar to an eyeglass frame, pupilometers provided a proper reference point for obtaining an accurate monocular PD value.
+A PD can be taken Binocularly (from the corneal reflex of one pupil to the corneal reflex of the other) or Monocularly (from the centre of the spectacle bridge to the centre of the corneal reflex of each eye independently with the non-measured eye being occluded).
+By providing a rest point on the bridge similar to a glasses frame, pupilometers provided a proper reference point for obtaining an accurate monocular PD value.